 - Serve and enjoy.

 4. Enjoy Some Watermelon Juice to Reduce Water Retention

 Watermelon is an excellent fruit that, thanks to its high water content, can help you reduce fluid retention.
 Moreover, it contains a low amount of calories and is very hydrating.

 You can also mix watermelon with lemon or other fruits to obtain delicious drinks that are hydrating and diuretic.

 Soups are especially great to eat on colder days.
 Avoid using a lot of salt, and incorporate ingredients that have high water content.
 For example, celery, onion, and cucumber.

 To get rid of liquid retention, you can also try different infusions as home remedies.
 For example, horsetail and green tea.
 You can drink this tea hot or cold.
 What’s more, it can help increase your daily liquid intake (if that’s a challenge for you).

 7. Dry Brushing

-You can dry brush your skin for 10 to 20 minutes.
-Besides making you pee when you’re bloated, this tick will improve your circulation and make your skin feel softer.
+Supposedly, this trick will also improve your circulation and make your skin feel softer.